realbucksavage/robin/README.md

 ============
 <img align="right" src="https://i.imgur.com/r2CWdQf.png" height="20%" width="20%">

-Robin is a simple SSL termination server written in Go. it has the following features.
+Robin is a simple SSL termination server written in Go that allows you to serve your stuff off HTTPs while keeping downstream services on HTTP.

-- Add/remove new hosts on runtime
+Robin is:
+- A simple reverse proxy server
+- A hot-headed vigilante with deep-rooted fears of a clown and crowbars.

+Robin is NOT:
+- A load-balancer
+- A WAF of any kind

+Goals:
+- Provide SSL termination for multiple downstream services through a single endpoint
+- Make it work seamlessly in auto-scaling environments
-- Generate and apply certificates from LetsEncrypt
+- Provide a way to auto-assign SSL certificates from LetsEncrypt.
-- Upload custom certificates
-- Helps Batman save Gotham.
+- Implement a pretty front-end sometime in the future.
+- Be free and open-source...
+Always.

 ## How?